douglasbagnall/p4wn/README.rst

 The original program was first written for turn of the century browsers, and to be as small as possible.
 It works in browsers newer than Netscape 3 and Internet Explorer 4.
-The new version targets HTML5-ish browsers and aims to be as small as is reasonable, while remaining easy to modify and embed.
-It probably doesn't work in MSIE6.
+Version 2 targets HTML5-ish browsers and aims to be as small as is reasonable, while remaining easy to modify and embed.
+It probably works in all versions of Firefox, Chrome, and Safari, and (more slowly) in Internet Explorer 5.5 and above.

+P4wn 2 in 2012 works a few thousand times faster than P4wn 1 did is
+2002.
+Much, but not all, of that is down to browser and hardware improvements.

 Embedding and theming
 =====================